-Passport - rewards for attendance could include/engagement include = Prom Ticket /yearbooks/Leavers Hoodies/Gym Membership P8 /A8 Parents given written details on intervention plans AHOY Learning Packs Many Departments create learning packs of resources for DP pupils £2500 All P8/A8 Incentivise learning Remove barriers HODs.THOY, Class teachers, Green Room to purchase books, calculators, art/dt materials as required Co Curricular Enrichment To build character and cultural capital DP can apply for funding/support for enrichment activities, music tuition and school trips. £10,000 KS34 Increased engagement & achievement. % attendance on trips and activities to be tracked All KS3 DP to attend trip/visit All KS3 DP to try a club/enrichment activity KS4 all students to have appropriate curriculum support /enrichment Remove aspirational barriers Neet 100% of PP pupils to participate Funding/payment support provided for residential trips and school trips (FSM) Attendance on enrichment activities to be to be tracked by THOY Trip letters to contain DP/FSM statement Music Lessons DP students to have access to Berkshire Maestro's music lessons £5,000 To remove barrier to inclusion To improve aspirations to support the more able To increase assess to Music GCSE and beyond Music Department to identify and support DP students wishing to take music lessons This is not dependant on the taking the subject at GCSE it could be enrichment Pupils taking GCSE should have music lessons funded if required Ingredients for Catering Ingredients ordered for DP pupils via weekly ASDA order £500 To remove barrier to inclusion Food technician to liaise with Teaching staff and students to purchase ingredients as required Careers Advice IAAG - ADVIZA Extra time for PP students with the careers advisor £1000 KS4/K S5 No NEETs at post 16 Post 18 - University placements/Apprentiships /work placements organised for all past DP To offer support in attendance at careers fairs All DP seen by Adviza/CVB Support as required with college visits /University visits
+Learning Packs Passport - rewards for attendance could include/engagement include = Prom Ticket /yearbooks/Leavers Hoodies/Gym Membership Many Departments create learning packs of resources for DP pupils £70 per student in Year 11 All P8/A8 P8/A8 Incentivise learning Remove barriers HODs.THOY, Class teachers, Green Room to purchase books, calculators, art/dt materials as required Co Curricular Enrichment To build character and cultural capital DP can apply for funding/support for enrichment activities, music tuition and school trips. £10,000 KS34 Increased engagement & achievement. % attendance on trips and activities to be tracked All KS3 DP to attend trip/visit All KS3 DP to try a club/enrichment activity KS4 all students to have appropriate curriculum support /enrichment Remove aspirational barriers Neet 100% of PP pupils to participate Funding/payment support provided for residential trips and school trips (FSM) Attendance on enrichment activities to be to be tracked by THOY Trip letters to contain DP/FSM statement Music Lessons Ingredients for DP students to have access to Berkshire Maestro's music lessons £5,000 To remove barrier to inclusion To improve aspirations to support the more able To increase assess to Music GCSE and beyond To remove barrier to Music Department to identify and support DP students wishing to take music lessons This is not dependant on the taking the subject at GCSE it could be enrichment Pupils taking GCSE should have music lessons funded if required Food technician to liaise with Teaching staff Catering for DP pupils via weekly ASDA order inclusion and students to purchase ingredients as required Careers Advice IAAG - ADVIZA Extra time for PP students with the careers advisors both external and in house £1500 ADVIZA £1,500 KS4/K S5 No NEETs at post 16 Post 18 - University placements/Apprentiships /work placements organised for all past DP To offer support in attendance at careers fairs All DP seen by Adviza/CVB Support as required with college visits /University visits

-& In House Support All post 16 seen by In house team&amp; given support plans All attend in school careers ACT day Destinations tracked in KS4/KS5 All Receive IAG Support via bursary with University Open Days Literacy To close gaps in KS3 Literacy Intervention in year 7 Pupils access the curriculum Reading ages rise Removes barrier to learning across the curriculum Pupils with low scaled scores/reading ages to have literacy support in intervention timetable.
+& In House Support All post 16 seen by In house team& given support plans All attend in school careers ACT day Destinations tracked in KS4/KS5 All Receive IAG Support via bursary with University Open Days Literacy To close gaps in KS3 Literacy Intervention in year 7 Pupils access the curriculum Reading ages rise Removes barrier to learning across the curriculum Pupils with low scaled scores/reading ages to have literacy support in intervention timetable.
 This is initially done by having only one language options - with the ability to return to two languages as and when able to.
 Accelerated Reader Scheme/DEAR All students in Years 7 & 8 and the low attainers in Year 9 have access to accelerated reader.
-PP funding covers part of this cost.
-Year 7 intervention supported by English LSA team Year 10 work on a weekly basis with key year 7 students to listen to them read 1000 out of total spend £4000 LSA time KS3 Increase in reading ages.
+PP funding covers part of this cost. £1500 out of total spend £4000 KS3 Increase in reading ages.
 Increase in reading for pleasure.
-Transition and Resilience for year 7 & Year 10 DP pupils who support if appropriate JB to organise train and support year 10/year 7 & Lsa team To offer before school support with Reading Buddies/ AR
+Literacy across the curriculum Held in DEAR lessons Year 7 Reading Buddies intervention supported by English LSA team Year 10 work on a weekly basis with key year 7 students to listen to them read LSA time Transition and Resilience for year 7 & Year 10 DP pupils who support if appropriate organise train and support year 10/year 7 & LSA team To offer before school support with Reading Buddies/AR On Hold until Post Ovid Restrictions